reedblaylock/VocalTract-ROI-Toolbox/Readme.md

 If you are not using MviewRT for time series analysis, the time series for each region is accessible as part of the `app` variable returned by the command that initializes the GUI, `app = vt.init`.

+### Automatic gesture-finding

+IN PROGRESS
+- Copy `+gs/init.m` from the VocalTract-ROI-Toolbox to your project or speaker folder and rename it `gs_init.m`.
+Unlike `vt.init`, you might run `gs_init` with different settings under different circumstances, and you don't want to overwrite changes from one project when you start another.
+- Edit `gs_init.m` to match your preferences and folder structure
+- Run `gs_init` in your MATLAB command line

 ## Troubleshooting

 ### Video won't load